David M. Levine

-David Marcel Levine (born 1970) is a theater professor and visual artist, currently a professor of the Practice of Performance, Theater, and Media at Harvard University.
+David Marcel Levine (born 1970) is a theater professor and visual artist, currently a Professor of the Practice of Performance, Theater, and Media at Harvard University.

 Early life and education

 Levine was born in 1970 in New York City to Morton and Anne Marie Levine.
 He holds a B.A. from Cornell University (1992) and an M.A. in English Literature from Harvard University (1996).

 Selected works

 Levine's work encompasses performance, installation, and video.
-Performance installations include Bauerntheater, Farmers’ Theater in 2007, a project in Joachimsthal, Germany sponsored by the German Federal Cultural Foundation in which he hired an American actor to learn German farming and then "farm" on a publicly accessible field for 10 hours a day, six days a week, for six weeks.
+Performance installations include Bauerntheater (Farmers’ Theater) in 2007, a project in Joachimsthal, Germany, sponsored by the German Federal Cultural Foundation, in which he hired an American actor to learn German farming and then "farm" on a publicly accessible field for 10 hours a day, six days a week, for six weeks.
 This was an early example of his later themes of "acting as a technique for absolutely turning into someone else."

-In 2012 he created the performance installation Habit in which the audience is mobile, viewing the performance through the windows of a house, moving from vantage point to vantage point as the action moves.
+In 2012 he created the performance installation Habit, in which the audience is mobile, viewing the performance through the windows of a house, moving from vantage point to vantage point as the action moves.
 The actors in Habit worked for eight-hour days, performing the same 90 minutes worth of dialogue by playwright Jason Grote, but improvising the staging from moment-to-moment.
 In the summer of 2015, as a commission from the public art organization Creative Time, he restaged iconic scenes from movies set in New York's Central Park.
 Actors performed the scenes in their original location, on a perpetual loop, for six hours a day. in what The New Yorker called "A Real-Life GIF in Central Park".

 Levine's solo exhibition Some of the People, All of The Time featured 8 actors performing a monologue from the point of view of a movie crowd extra turned paid protester.
 The New York Times called it some of the best art of 2018.

 Levine worked as a theater director in New York and Berlin before branching out into conceptual art.
 For his first solo gallery show, he created an installation entitled Hopeful at the Feinkost gallery in Berlin, which consisted of thousands of actors' headshots collected from the trash cans of New York casting agencies, a meta-commentary on the headshot-as-object.

+In 2022, Levine premiered the holographic-style three-dimensional video piece Dissolution, a 17-minute looped film about a dematerialized and confined consciousness.
+It was shown at the Jeu de Paume in 2022, and at the Museum of the Moving Image in 2023.
+The film, called "a piece influenced by Brechtian principles of estrangement and alienation," by The Paris Review was accompanied by a broadside publication, limited to 75 copies.

+Levine was Professor of Art and Director of Studio and Performing Arts at Bard College Berlin from 2008-2014.
+He started at Harvard University's Theater, Dance & Media department, as Professor of the Practice in 2015, serving as Chair from 2024 to the end of 2025.